AntonMiniazev/bohr_project/helmfile/README.md

   - PostgreSQL allowlist CIDRs are defined under `postgresql.access.allowedCidrs`.
   - PostgreSQL TLS can be toggled with `postgresql.tls.enabled` (disabled by default).
   - ingress-nginx TCP NodePort is set with `ingress.controller.tcpNodePorts.postgres`.
+  - Helm installs are atomic with cleanup-on-fail enabled by default.

 ## Steps of deployment